 The rendering of her sexual allure and wiles in the Roman-leaning histories is further degraded and parroted – to the horror of both Cleopatra and Ramses, with their first-hand knowledge of events in ancient Egypt and Rome – in the recollections of Oxford graduates such as Alex Savarell in the early twentieth-century.
 Alex lists her qualities as taught to him thus: ‘she was the trollop of the ancient word, a spendthrift, a temptress and an hysterical woman’.
-Julie hushes Alex insisting, ‘I don’t want to hear any more of your schoolboy history!’, thereby unintendedly corroborating Alex’s earlier assertion that ‘you don’t have to go to Oxford to hear mean things about Cleopatra’ confirming that disdain for Cleopatra is culturally widespread in the England of the novels, indeed systematized in its male-oriented educational institutions.
+Julie hushes Alex insisting, ‘I don’t want to hear any more of your schoolboy history!’, thereby unintendedly corroborating Alex’s earlier assertion that ‘you don’t have to go to Oxford to hear mean things about Cleopatra’ and confirming that disdain for Cleopatra is culturally widespread in the England of the novels, indeed systematized in its male-oriented educational institutions.
 Indeed, the aspersions about Cleopatra put into Alex’s mouth by the authors echo the verdicts of moralizing critics of the play such as John Dryden and Edward Dowden eminently available in the 1910s.
 Ramses has previously lashed out at the infidelity of the ‘bastard’ Plutarch’s biography of Cleopatra.
 On this occasion he counters Alex, insisting that the fault is in the readers – their limited powers of interpretation and inability to identify bias – not solely the text: ‘She could’ve charmed God.
 Read between the lines of your Plutarch.
 The truth is there.
 She was a brilliant mind; she had a gift for languages and for governing which defied reason.
 The greatest men of the time paid court to her.
 Hers was a royal soul in every sense of the word.
 Why do you think Shakespeare wrote about her?
 Why do your schoolchildren know her name?’
 Samir, another Egyptian and Egyptologist, joins in: ‘Cleopatra was by any standards a formidable queen’.
 Ramses offers a parting shot: ‘Egypt could use a Cleopatra now to rid it of British domination.
 She would have turned your soldiers packing, you can be sure’.
 Here, even as they resist British colonialism and criticize Alex’s British (mis)education, these Egyptian characters espouse an idealized view of Shakespeare and English education policy as a testimonial to Cleopatra’s worth.
 They argue that neither the playwright nor the literary canon underpinning English education would immortalize a dissolute whore since they constitute global gold standards.
 Their support for both echoes the school inspector and critic Matthew Arnold’s pronouncements on English education as involving ‘the best that has been thought and said’.
 Their embracing of Shakespeare’s play and canonical English literature is in stark contrast to their rejection of Plutarch’s sensationalist and antagonistic treatment of Cleopatra, attributed to his Roman bias.
 These characters’ dismissal of Plutarch is perceptive on Anne Rice’s part as it contributes credibility to her depiction of England in 1914: it is redolent of the xenophobia that saw ‘the national poet’ Shakespeare emerge as a core ingredient in subject English in England around the First World War, replacing ‘foreign’ texts (i.e. the Classics) and approaches such as philology.
 Sentiments befitting the period in which the novels are set, the Western-educated, Egyptian characters’ expression of them adds to the Rices’ picture of their complex and conflicted identities.
-Ramses and Samir are patriotically in favour of Egyptian independence but also collaborating with British archaeologists and, in Ramses’ case, masquerading as a British expat (rather unconvincingly in the opinion of several other British characters).
+Ramses and Samir are patriotically in favour of Egyptian independence but also collaborating with British archaeologists and, in Ramses’ case, masquerading as a British expat.